Anniepoo/swiplchrtut/basics.md

 When CHR encounters such a guard, the rule does not fire, but a **unification hook** is attached to the variable.
 When the variable later grounds, the rule fires.
 This may cause **prolog** to fail at this point.

 This allows us to build **constraint systems**.

 Note that the above code says 'middle', and only fails when X is bound.

-Since we can later change the constraint we can develop very efficient constraint checkers.
+Since we can later change the constraint we can develop efficient constraint checkers.
 If we apply `more_than_4` to X then we _subsume_ `more_than_3`.
 We can discard the weaker constraint.

 ----